EcoWASTE

 The circular economy needs tangible targets.
 Any plan needs agreement around the baseline measurement, to create indicators for the business to understand whether or not it is making progress and to understand the impact it is having on business performance overall.
 The decisions made in the early stages will contribute to reduced emissions, greater reuse and lower waste levels.
 This opening panel will ask how organisations set metrics and measurements when developing a plan.

-Raya Makawi, Regional Leader, Middle East & Africa - Sustainability,
+Regional Leader l Middle East & Africa l Sustainability, 3M

 Mohab Ali Talib Al-Hinai, Vice President - Sustainability and Circular Economy, Oman Environmental Services Holding Co (Be'ah)